Extending Albert using C++

-A native plugin is a Qt Plugin, i.e. a shared library providing a particular interface.
+A native plugin is a Qt Plugin, i.e. a shared library providing an instance of the class PluginInstance.

 CMake